Copycat Entrepreneur

 The Copycat Entrepreneur’s Guide to Success (or How to Become a Glorious Slave to Your Own Business)

-By: John S Morlu II, CPA
+By: John S. Morlu II, CPA

 Introduction: Welcome to the Jungle